Danny7226/LearningSummary/systemdesign/README.md

         * getStat(videoId, eventType, func) // func: count, sum, avg
           * it goes even further and more abstract depends on what is considered as the top level entity of our system
       * the video is considered as the input entity, this is negotiable when we get to the domain data model to see what is the best fit here
-  * non-functional requirements are ones like fast, fault tolerant, SLA, secure
+  * non-functional requirements are ones like fast, fault tolerant, SLA, secure (CAP)
     * Scale (millions of TPS)
     * Performance (low latency, tens of milliseconds)
     * Availability (no single point of failure, survives hardware/network failure)